Skip to content

 5. (Legacy) Export the Equinox example to ONNX

 Use the helper script to load the checkpoint, mirror it into the IR-only Equinox modules, and emit an ONNX graph.
-The script preserves the exact callable used by our tests so structural expectations continue to hold.
 On memory constrained systems it helps to run the export in two stages:

 1. Stage the Equinox weights (reads SafeTensors → writes .eqx, no ONNX yet):